Useful Notes / Russians with Rusting Rockets

 — Robert Gates, US Secretary of Defense, January 2009

 proportional terms).
-Given that cuts in social benefits (in addition to the already reigning economical chaos) would've resulted in widespread riots and other nasty stuff, the government found that lavish Soviet-time military spending is something that new Russia could no longer afford to do.
+Given that cuts in social benefits (in addition to the already reigning economical chaos) would've resulted in widespread riots and other nasty stuff, the government found that lavish Soviet-time military spending was something that new Russia could no longer afford to do.

 .
 It's been estimated by some analysts that only about 30 of 300 Russian ships could've been put to sea at any one time.
 This situation has been steadily improving since about 2005, with large scale rearmament programs in place (though invariably slipping in deadlines and costs, but that's another matter), and some cool new stuff in the pipeline, but it's a rather slow process.
 At least the old hardware gets to be properly maintained and modernized again at last.